StephenBarnes/EasyLinksDungeonGen/features_to_implement_later.md

-- Add a RoomKind.DIRECT_LINKED.

-- Add stop_after_first arg to through-room generator, so that we don't place too many through-rooms, especially since that reduces room template diversity.

-- Add options to run growers only for specific rooms or corridors, to improve performance.
-When one step adds rooms or corridors, we only want subsequent growers to consider new connections involving those, not re-consider all of the possible options.
+- Add RoomKind.DIRECT_LINKED, and only use those for directly-linked rooms created by the initial_tree.py grower.
+(Root rooms should still use STANDALONE, DIRECT_LINKED is only for the direct-linked rooms tacked on to the root room.)
+	- Also add direct_linked_weight analogous to existing weights.
+The existing fields like root_weight_middle (or edge or intermediate) should not apply to the choice of a direct-linked room.
+- Add first_root_weight field to rooms, applied only to the first root room created by the initial tree grower.

+- Instead of setting direction preference when creating each RoomTemplate, rather automatically infer it by checking which sides have door-ports on them.
+Eg the 90-degree bend templates should avoid having either door port facing map edge.

+- Add a re-centering step?
+If dungeon is on one side of the map, move it closer to the middle, then try adding more rooms.

+- Make initial-tree-grower respect the rules for long parallel corridors

+- Confirm that initial grower isn't running graph distance checks, etc.

+- Make it retry step 1, if we couldn't make enough rooms.
+Remove the accept-reject thing from dungeonconfig.

+- Remove the rotate_rooms grower, which is obsolete now.

+- Test that the code limiting growers to considering new rooms and corridors only is actually working.

 - Use different connection-distance thresholds for different growers.

-- Place all root rooms in a smaller rectangle, say only in the central 80% of the map along each direction.
-Add a DungeonConfig field for this 80% value.
-Also adjust the _categorize_side_distance function in root_room_placer.py to adjust for the smaller size.
+- Place first root room in a smaller rectangle, say only in the central 30% of the map along each dimension.
+Add a DungeonConfig field for this 30% value.
+Also adjust the _categorize_side_distance function in initial tree grower to adjust for the smaller size.

-- Add support for weights when choosing room templates for T-junctions, 4-way junctions, and bend rooms.
-We generally want to prefer placing the bigger options if possible, and use the tiny 2x2 or 2x4 rooms only as a last resort.

 - For rooms with only 1 connected port at the end, implement a contraction step where we try to move them inward and shorten the corridor.

-- Ban creation of very long corridors.
+- Ban creation of very long corridors by step-2 growers.
 (Test how this affects total connectivity.)

-- Implement tests.
+- Improve benchmarker/metrics.

-- Implement integration testing to measure metrics over many random runs.
-This would allow testing the impact of tweaks and optimizations.
+	- Track number of rooms created in total, and number above some acceptance threshold.
+	- Add graph/network theory metrics to benchmarking algorithm.
-	- Measure performance of the entire gen algorithm.
-(Done.)
+		- Number of cycles.
-	- Measure some metrics about dungeon structure, such as the number of cycles and distribution of their sizes.
+		- Distribution of cycle size.

 - Add a grower that looks for parallel corridors and creates a corridor between them, creating 2 T-junctions at the ends.